YenHaoChen/MultiLayer-Perceptron/README.md

 ### MultiLayer Perceptron (MLP)
 A multilayer perceptrion implementation in python numpy library.
 (The import of tensorflow is only for the MNIST) <br />
-A 96.18% accuracy on MNIST test set is achieved in 11 minutes.
+A 95%+ accuracy on MNIST test set was achieved within minutes.

 #### Features
 L2 regularization <br />